rlexa/dd-rx-state/README.md

 ### Result

-Using `dd-rx-state` the state boilerplate can be held at a minimum while still providing type safety in most parts.
-Using the reactive nature of the state observers the state watching can be done in just a few lines without resorting to callbacks.
-Using actors it is very easy to create type safe mutator functions.
+- Using `dd-rx-state` the state boilerplate can be held at a minimum while still providing type safety in most parts
+- Using the reactive nature of the state observers the state watching can be done in just a few lines without resorting to callbacks
+- Using actors it is easy to create type safe mutator functions
+- Any UI components can now be destroyed and re-created and will always automatically show the last state (as it is now the only state)

-# Angular Quickstart
+# Angular Quickstart <a name="Angular_Quickstart"></a>

-With typescript being the standard for Angular applications the `dd-rx-state` dependency can completely replace Redux in a similar way.
+With typescript being the standard for Angular applications the `dd-rx-state` dependency can help to replace Redux in a more typescript friendly and typesafe way.

 ## Inject State